OpenBioMaps/documentation/official_docs/en/admin_pages.rst

 ------------

     - Global translations: global translations can be added and improved in our public translator platform: https://translate.openbiomaps.org.
-        You can also start a new language on this interface, and translations of the mobile app and other openbiomaps components can be found here.
+        You can also start a new language on this interface, and translations of the mobile app and other OpenBioMaps components can be found here.
         Feel free to create, add and improve translations!

     - Local translations:
-        Use the 'str_' prefix, followed by some pretty understandable English expressions.
-Eg: str_observations, the translation of which must be given in the given active language.
+        Use the "str_" prefix, followed by some pretty understandable English expressions.
+E.g.: str_observations, the translation of which must be given in the given active language.
 In this case, observation.

 See local translations in action here: https://openbiomaps.org/projects/checkitout/upload/?form=426&type=web